 Over the past decade, B2B buyer behaviour has changed dramatically, with many purchase cycles resembling modern business to consumer interactions.
-Buyers are now doing more of their own research, they are using social media to make decisions, and they are reaching out to online communities for recommendations: becoming more informed than ever before.
+Buyers are now doing more of their own research, they are using social media to make decisions, and they are reaching out to online communities for recommendations: becoming more informed than ever before, but has B2B sales training kept pace with these changes?.

 So where does the B2B sales rep sit in all of this?
 What is their role?
 More importantly, what is their value?
 Will we still need B2B sales representatives and Account Teams in the future or will buyers be able to manage the entire purchase process themselves?